smourier/TraceSpy/README.md

 # Using Regex Colorizers

 First you need to define a Regex with capture group name.
-For example, this: *(?<test>test)* will match the text "test" anywhere in a trace text and will assign this to the "test" capture group name.
+For example, this: (?<<test>>test) will match the text "test" anywhere in a trace text and will assign this to the "test" capture group name.
 Check .NET regular expression for more on this.

 Once you have defined a Regex, you must define a WpfTraceSpy's "Color Set" for each group name.
-The Color Set name is the same as the group name.
+The Color Set's name is the same as the group name.
 So the following setting:

 ![etw2.png](doc/colorizer.png?raw=true)